-You can access any of the machines within the CADE Lab (Linux) with ssh, VNC, NoMachine, etc., and the SD Mac Lab (Apple OS X) with ssh.
+You can access any of the machines within the CADE Lab (Linux) with ssh and NoMachine, and the MGK Mac Lab (Apple macOS) with ssh.
 For ssh, from a terminal window, use ‘ssh -Y firstname.lastname@example.org’, where username is your CADE login.
 The naming convention for machine is:

 lab1-X (where X is any number from 1-40)

 lab2-Y (where Y is any number from 1-35)